atw1020/sente/docs/tutorial/sgf.rst

 ..
 Note:: The ``SGF.load()`` (and ``SGF.dump()``) functions can accept python path objects from the built in ``os`` and ``pathlib`` modules.

 When sente loads an SGF file, it does not play out the sequence of moves in the game.
-It populates It's internal game tree with the moves played but it does not actually play them on the board.
+It populates an internal game tree with the moves played, but it does not play them on the board.
-This means that after the game is loaded, the game will still have an empty board.
+After the game is loaded, the game will still have an empty board.
-However, if the ``get_children`` method is called we can see that the opening move will be populated
+However, if the ``get_children`` method is called, we can see that the opening move will be populated

 .. code-block:: python